 The additive color model considers red, blue, and green as primary colors so it’s also known as RGB color system.
 This model is the basis of all colors used on the screen.
 The combination of primary colors in equal proportions of this system produces secondary colors which are cyan, magenta and yellow, but you need to remember that the more light you add, the brighter and lighter the color becomes.
 Results obtained by mixing additive colors are often counterintuitive for people accustomed to the subtractive color system of paints, dyes, inks and other tangible objects.

 The subtractive color model obtains colors by the subtraction of light.
 It consists of two color systems.
-The first is RYB (red, yellow, blue) also known as artistic system often used in art education, especially in painting.
+The first is RYB (red, yellow, blue) also known as the artistic system often used in art education, especially in painting.
 RYB was the basis for the modern scientific color theory which determined that cyan, magenta, and yellow are the most effective set of three colors to combine.
 This is how the color model CMY has been formed.
 It was mostly used in printing and when the photomechanical printing included black ink, the key component, the system was named CMYK (cyan, magenta, yellow, and black).
 Without this additional pigment, the shade closest to black would be muddy brown.

 Additive vs subtractive

 You should remember the major difference between these two systems: additive is for digital screens and subtractive for print media.
 If the design project you are working on is meant to be printed, don’t forget the simple but crucial rule: colors you see on the screen never look the same in print.
-Additive color spectrum is wider than CMYK, which is the reason why designers are recommended to convert their projects to the subtractive system of colors before printing so that they could see the result close to what they would get.
+The additive color spectrum is wider than CMYK, which is the reason why designers are recommended to convert their projects to the subtractive system of colors before printing so that they could see the result close to what they would get.
 However, if you work with digital products, RGB color system is the wise choice because it allows creating amazing things with its wide color spectrum.